This article was originally published June 5 2020.

 What is the justification for the ART trial?

-At the announcement of the ART trial in October last year, then-police Commissioner Mike Bush highlighted the Christchurch terrorist attack as a major reason behind the decision.
-After the attack, the police raised the counter-terroism threat level in our country to medium - where it still remains now.
+At the announcement of the ART trial in October 2019, then-police Commissioner Mike Bush highlighted the Christchurch terrorist attack as a major reason behind the decision.
+After the attack, the police raised the national terrorism threat level in our country to medium - where it still remains now.

 But Emilie says the trials are not supported by the Muslim community.